Empowering science organizations to harness digital potential and navigate transformative change.

 View discussion paperThe Phase II of the project seeks to build on these lessons and create support mechanisms tailored specifically to science organizations in the low- and middle-income countries (LMICs).

-As part of it, ten ISC Members will engage in a four-month digital journey, guided by experts and supported by a community of peer changemakers.
-Their experiences will inform the recommendations and the support mechanisms the ISC will produce for the wider community.
+As part of it, eleven ISC Members engage in a four-month digital journey, guided by experts and supported by a community of peer changemakers.
+Their experiences will inform the recommendations and the support mechanisms the ISC will produce for the wider community in 2025.

-The Phase II is funded through a grant of over one million Canadian dollars from the Canadian International Development Research Centre (IDRC-CRDI) to the ISC’s Centre for Science Futures.
+The Phase II is carried out with the aid of a grant from the International Development Research Centre, Ottawa, Canada, to the ISC’s Centre for Science Futures.
+The views expressed herein do not necessarily represent those of IDRC or its Board of Governors.